ari-xb/Final_GA_Project/README.md

 [User stories](https://)
 [Wireframes](https://)

-* A couple paragraphs about the general approach you took *
-2) What and why you chose certain tech, to make it work?
+In JavaScript first I had to write out possible conversations with the bot, and its responses.
+Then grab data from the user to use in the Meet-up API call to run a search.
+Once the API response is received then display the first 5 results and only particular data from the JSON file.
+The data is displayed using Slack's inbuilt 'attachments' feature.

 * The technologies used
-    * Node.js
+    * Node.js (To use the Bot-Kit NPM, made things easier)
-    * Beep boop (hosting)
+    * Beep Boop (Hosting of the Bot)
-    * Meetup API
+    * Meetup API (Data to display search results)
-    * Slack RTM
+    * Slack RTM (Front End Interaction with the Bot)
-    * Slack API
+    * Slack API (Integration)
-    * JavaScript
+    * JavaScript (To write the Bot app)
-    * Future: Fully integrate Wit.ai

-3) Issues I had to overcome along the way?

-4) Future features - things I didn't get time to add.
-What I learnt
-* Descriptions of any unsolved problems or major hurdles you had to overcome

-5) How to start using it, help commands list
+Issues:
+The connection to the Meet-up API is not working every time.
+Unresolved (NLP) Natural Language Processing with Wit.ai.

+Future features:
+Change the search radius(currently 5 miles)
+(NLP) Natural Language Processing with Wit.ai

-* Installation instructions for any dependencies
+Installation instructions

+Invite the bot to your Slack channel with /invite @meet-up_bot Simply type the keywords Hello, Busy, or Meetup.
+When you type Meet-up, just follow the prompts to run a search.